isomerpages/gb-assist/pages/solutionrepo/solution2154.md

 ### Description

 A washing robot / machine for cleaning of farming equipment to eliminate the need for personnel to enter hazardous environment.
 It includes tank cleaning robots, net cleaning robots, underwater robots, inspection robots, etc.

-### Details of Solution
+### Packages Available

 N.A.